 What did we do?

 In November 2021 the Oxford AHSN was approached by the Buckinghamshire, Oxfordshire and Berkshire West (BOB) Integrated Care System (ICS) to support their workstream for transforming services for children and young people’s mental health, driving change and improvement using digital options and solutions.
-Over the past six months the BOB ICS and NHS trusts providing mental health services in the region have been working together to understand how best to meet the challenge of the growing emotional wellbeing and mental health needs of children and young people.
+The BOB ICS and NHS trusts providing mental health services in the region have been working together to understand how best to meet the challenge of the growing emotional wellbeing and mental health needs of children and young people.
 This has included engaging with clinicians from across CAMHS services to seek their input as well as colleagues from across the national AHSN Network.
 Initially this involved gathering information about digital approaches commonly used or identified as being desirable across the country.
 Subsequent desk research was undertaken to identify what is available for those aged under 18 years to include current available evidence, details of adoption and commissioning models or approaches and where each offer sits within the i-THRIVE model.
-Once an initial list was compiled, the Oxford AHSN began a series of online interviews with developers of digital to gather additional insights and information about products and any planned or proposed developments to them over the next 18 months.
-Subsequent engagement with clinicians and, separately, with young people was conducted in June 2022 to better refine what might be required to make this process acceptable and successful in practice.
+Once an initial list was compiled, the Oxford AHSN carried out a series of online interviews with health tech developers to gather additional insights and information about existing products and any planned or proposed developments in the near future.
+Subsequent engagement with clinicians and, separately, with young people was conducted in mid-2022 to better refine what might be required to make this process acceptable and successful in practice.

 What has been achieved?

 An initial report including 22 potential digital innovations was presented to BOB ICS colleagues.
 The information gathered from interviews with the creators of these products has been added to a spreadsheet which allows ICS colleagues to navigate and interrogate this material to identify potential products based on local needs.
-A webinar delivered by BOB ICS and the Oxford AHSN took place on 30 June 2022 shared learning so far from this project.
+A webinar delivered by BOB ICS and the Oxford AHSN in June 2022 shared learning to date.
 More than 90 people registered to either attend live or receive a recording of the 90-minute session.

 What people said

-“Working with Matt and Lauren from the Oxford AHSN has been a positive experience.
+“Working with the Oxford AHSN has been a positive experience.
 Engaging the AHSN has allowed us to gather a wealth of information which we will use to develop a coherent strategy for a digital offer to children and young people.
-Our collaboration has developed and grown in response to our findings and the information gathered, including from clinicians and from local youth boards and events involving young people such as the Oxfordshire Youth Summit.”
+Our collaboration has developed and grown in response to our findings and the information gathered, including from clinicians and from local youth boards and events involving young people.”

 Andy Fitton, Head of CAMHs and Eating Disorder Transformation, Oxford Health NHS Foundation Trust